Skip to main content

 Parameters:

-• title (string, required): Pull request title
+• title (string, required)

-• target_branch (string, required): Target branch for merge
+• target (string, required): Target branch

-Returns: Created pull request object with ID and URL
+Created pull request details with assigned ID

 Parameters: